 The associations in Rows 1 – 3 are estimated by eta-squared; associations in Rows 4 – 9 are estimated by the Pearson correlation.
 On the basis of the significant associations reported in Table 1, mother’s age and child’s age were controlled when analysing the relationships between ‘aggravation’ and ‘PTSD’, and between ‘resilience’ and ‘PTSD’.

 Discussion

 This aim of this study was to further define the relationship between the challenging behaviours of a child with ASD and the stress response of mothers.
-It was found that 31.34% met the criteria for a provisional diagnosis of PTSD.
+It was found that 31.36% met the criteria for a provisional diagnosis of PTSD.
 Mothers surveyed were predominantly aged between 36-45 years, partnered and the children lived with them full-time.
 Slightly more than half of the participants reported being educated to the level of bachelor or above, higher than the Australian average of 24% (ABS, 2016).
 Few mothers reported working full-time, while almost half reported being unable to work due to the responsibilities of caring for their child.
 Typically up to 75% of mothers of children aged 6-14 years of age work full-time (ABS, 2016).
-Although the mothers surveyed were more highly educated than typical mothers, they were five times less likely to be employed full-time.
+Although the mothers surveyed were more highly educated than mothers in the general population, they were five times less likely to be employed full-time.
 The majority of mothers had one child with ASD, although four mothers reporting having four or more children with ASD.

 Comparing the Results with the General Population